aes89/MERN-client/README.md

 CLIENT

-Completed the intial styling for the home/nav/login/register to start the basis of styling, to enable easier implementation of the react client-side.
+Completed the initial styling for the home/nav/login/register to start the basis of styling, to enable easier implementation of the react client-side.

+REDUX

+Redux was added to the project to manage global state.
+Redux may not be required for a project of this size but gives room for the project to grow.
+Users logging in and out managed through Redux.

+LOG IN AND REGISTER

+Log in and Register forms were developed to be modals accessed from the nav bar.
+Modals were opened and closed through Redux state (i.e setModalOpen("register OR login OR null");).

+PREFERENCES

+The preferences form was started.
+There was some difficulty getting Formik to iterate over the preferences list (vegetarian, vegan, cheap etc) with a radio button and it was decided to build this as a usual <form>.

+CYPRESS
+Initial tests written for logging in and registering a user.

+BLOCKERS
+- Difficulty getting Formik to iterate over options with radio buttons.

 </details>